Stuycs-K/final-project-10-liu-andrew-chen-niki/PRESENTATION.md

 ### Step #6

-We need the encoded message to be a valid ASCII value.
-First, we take the modulos 26 to get values between 0 and 25.
+We need revert the decoded message back into valid ASCII values.
+So, we have to take the modulos 26 to get values between 0 and 25.
 Then, we add back 65 to get the equivalent ASCII representation.

 $$
  \begin{pmatrix}
-34\\
+2\\
-5 \\
+24 \\
-31
+1
 \end{pmatrix}
 mod 26 =
  \begin{pmatrix}
-8\\
+2\\
-5 \\
+24 \\
-5
+1
 \end{pmatrix}
  +
   \begin{pmatrix}